Podocarpus glomeratus

-Podocarpus glomeratus is a species of conifer tree in the family Podocarpaceae.
+Podocarpus glomeratus is a species of coniferous tree in the family Podocarpaceae.
 It is native to the montane rainforests of Bolivia, Ecuador, and Peru; between 1800–3600 meters above sea level.

 Description

-Shrubs or trees up to 20 m. high, with dark brown bark.
+They are shrubs or trees up to 20 m. high, with dark brown bark.
 Leaves are 2–5 cm. long, 2–4 mm. wide; rigid and almost erect, linear-lanceolate or sometimes almost falcate; light grayish green and shiny above, whitish beneath; the base narrowed into a very short petiole; the tip ending in a stiff pungent prickle.
 Pollen cones up to 6 mm. long, clustered in groups of 6 on slender peduncles 8–12 mm. long.
 Ovulate cones sessile or on peduncles up to 4 mm. long, with a receptacle 5–6 mm. long.
 Seed 5 mm. long, subglobose.

 Distribution and habitat

-Podocarpus glomeratus is found in Bolivia, Ecuador and Peru at an altitudinal range between 1800 and 3600 m (in montane cloud forests).
+Podocarpus glomeratus is native to Bolivia, Ecuador and Peru, where it grows in Andean montane cloud forests from 1,800 to 3,600 metres elevation.
 It is an indicator species of primary forest.